DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 In order to keep other races in check, many of her subordinates will be deployed along borders.

 "Considering capital's terrain, I doubt even hundred would fly around there.
-At most few of them who would be nearby, will be able to call few dozens of demons for backup."
+At most dozen of them who would be nearby, and they will be able to call for backup at most dozens."

-_TL Note:_ The second line is a bit confusing for me: `せいぜい近場を歩いてるのが数体で、仲間を呼んでも数十体`

-That's right - as if saying, Rinne nodded in aggrement.
+That's right - as if saying, Rinne nodded in agreement.
 Although it is only his guess, from Rinne talk about her past fight with Vanessa he tried predict as accurately as possible their numbers.

 _Demon's hero is likely to be absolutely confient in her own strength._